nauticalsabre/PlayLister/README.md

 - if you want to quickly browse to a selected songs file location just select it/them and use __open file location__.

-- When you add/remove a song it is placed in it's respected pending list at the bottom.
-Pressing __enter__ will commit the transfers and clear the pending list.
+- When you add/remove a song it is placed in it's respected pending list at the bottom. commit the transfers and clear the pending list.

 - You can organize treeview columns alphabetically by clicking on column headers.